Girl Singing (Hals): Titles and models

 Hals did not give his paintings titles.
 The names by which we now know them do not always identify them uniquely, nor do all authors necessarily use the same name for a particular painting.
 Hofstede de Groot's Catalogue Raisonné lists Girl Singing as "A Girl Singing from a Book".
 Slive has it as "Singing Girl".

 There are reasons to think the models for Girl Singing and Boy Playing the Violin were two of Frans Hals's own children: He had many children, and a Haarlem resident who claimed to have known most of them told Arnold Houbraken they were all keen musicians.
 Moreover, Hals seldom painted square pictures—but "two square likenesses [specifically conterfeytsels in the original Dutch] of the children of Hals done in Haarlem by [Hals himself]" are recorded in a 1644 inventory.
 Jaap van der Veen suggests they may well have been the Girl Singing and the Boy Playing the Violin.
+It has been conjectured that the artist's daughter Sara Hals (baptised 21 February 1617) could have been the model for Girl Singing.
+If the picture was indeed painted in about 1628, she would have been some 10 or 11 years old at the time.
+Sara was to prove something of a handfull to manage: after she had twice given birth to a child out of wedlock, her parents had her committed to the same "dolhuys" (a workhouse doubling as an asylum) at which Malle Babbe was an inmate.